Southeast Forestlands logoSoutheastForestlands

 Related Services and Nearby Counties

-Most Forrest County work threads through the same core service stack — Timber Sale, Timber Appraisal, Management Plan, Reforestation, and Timber Stand Improvement.
-When a tract straddles county lines or a neighboring landowner has the same questions, we work across the line into Lamar County, Jones County, Covington County, Perry County, Jefferson Davis County, and Marion County.
+Most Forrest County engagements thread through the same core service stack — timber sale, timber appraisal, management plan, reforestation, and timber stand improvement.
+When a tract straddles county lines, work can extend into Lamar County, Jones County, Covington County, Perry County, Jefferson Davis County, and Marion County.

 About Forrest County, Mississippi for Timberland Owners

-Forrest County, Mississippi centers on Hattiesburg and is reached by I-59, US 49, and US 98, with timber moving through the heart of the South Mississippi pine mill cluster.
-Drainage across the county follows the Leaf and Bouie, and most working timberland is managed loblolly with longleaf restoration interest near the De Soto National Forest across the Pine Belt transitioning into the outer coastal plain.
+Forrest County, Mississippi centers on Hattiesburg and is reached by I-59, US 49, and US 98, with timber generally moving through the heart of the south Mississippi pine mill cluster.
+Drainage across the county follows the Leaf and Bouie, and most working timberland is managed loblolly with longleaf restoration interest closer to the De Soto National Forest as the Pine Belt transitions into the outer coastal plain.

-For landowners managing tracts here, the recurring practical issue is urban interface around Hattiesburg and tight logging access on smaller tracts.
-Decisions on thinning timing, sale structure, and reforestation should be made with those local conditions in mind rather than from a generic regional template.
+For landowners managing tracts here, recurring practical issues generally include urban interface around Hattiesburg and tighter logging access on smaller tracts.
+Decisions on thinning timing, sale structure, and reforestation are generally made with those local conditions in mind rather than from a generic regional template.

 Common questions